-- a) Work with the Universities and Student Unions to implement the Student Living Strategy and address issues arising from concentrations of student housing. - b) Continue to secure and utilise affordable housing contributions from new purpose-built student accommodation to help deliver more affordable homes in the city. - c) Continue to encourage purpose-built student accommodation in line with the growth in student numbers in places where it reduces pressure on family housing. - d) Adopt planning guidance to ensure that future purpose-built student accommodation can meet student needs especially returning students to specifically address these identified needs. - e) Continue to promote suitable accreditation schemes, including the Nottingham Rental Standard, to improve standards of student accommodation in Nottingham.
+- a) Work with the Universities and Student Unions to implement the Student Living Strategy and address issues arising from concentrations of student housing. - b) Continue to secure and utilise affordable housing contributions from new purpose-built student accommodation to help deliver more affordable homes in the city. - c) Continue to encourage purpose-built student accommodation in line with the growth in student numbers in places where it reduces pressure on family housing. - d) Ensure that future purpose-built student accommodation is meeting student needs, especially the needs of returning students, by undertaking market research with the student population, and preparing planning guidance to address needs as a result. - e) Continue to promote suitable accreditation schemes, including the Nottingham Rental Standard, to improve standards of student accommodation in Nottingham.